joshuanianji/kitchen-cli/README.md

 ## Why

 As a novice in the Rust programming language, I find myself learning primarily through programming problems.
-These solutions can almost always fit on a single file, but what options are there to simply run a single rust file?
+These solutions can almost always fit on a single file, so what choices are there to simply run a single rust file?

 `rustc` is a good option but it **fails** when it using packages such as the random module, giving an `unresolved import` error when you're not on `main.rs`.